-Typical inhumane treatments are abuses, physical punishments, sexual harassments, and intimidating harassments (harassment by verbal abuse and intimidating acts).
+Typical inhumane treatments are abuses, physical punishments, sexual harassments, and intimidating harassments (any act of oppression both mentally and physically, harassment by verbal abuse and intimidating acts, etc.).
+Disciplinary policies and procedures in support of these requirements shall be clearly defined and communicated to workers.